DSSGxUK/s22_buckinghamshire/README.md

 ### Challenge

 Between 2018 and 2020, Buckinghamshire county had a NEET rate of above 2% and Unknown destination rate of above 5% for young people aged 17 to 18.

 Studies have shown that time spent NEET can have a detrimental effect on physical and mental health, increasing the likelihood of unemployment, low wages, or low quality of work later on in life.
 Buckinghamshire Council wanted to identify students’ risk of becoming NEET in years 12 or 13 (ages 17-18), by the end of  years 10 or 11 (ages 14-16) so that they could target the right pupils with early intervention programmes.
 It is hoped that doing so will improve the life chances of those young people who receive intervention that they otherwise may not have done.

 ### Data

-Five core datasets were used to develop the model:
+The following datasets were provided by Buckinghamshire council and used by the team to carry out the modelling and analysis.
+Most of the datasets follow schemas set by central government, and where available links have been provided which describe the metadata and data fields in detail.

-1. [NCCIS](https://www.gov.uk/government/publications/nccis-management-information-requirement) – The dataset holds information required by Local Authorities to support young people to engage in education and training.
-Some of the important variables captured in the dataset are student’s characteristic codes, activity codes, special educational needs, level of need support, etc. The final outcome variable of whether a student is NEET or UNKNOWN is extracted from this dataset.
+**NCCIS Dataset** - This dataset holds information required by Local Authorities to support young people to engage in education and training.
+Some of the important variables captured in the dataset are student’s characteristic codes (e.g. if they are a carer, pregnant etc), activity codes, Special Educational Needs, and their level of need.
+The final outcome variable of whether a student is NEET or UNKNOWN is extracted from this dataset - [NCCIS_Schema](https://www.gov.uk/government/publications/nccis-management-information-requirement).

-2. [School Census](https://www.gov.uk/guidance/complete-the-school-census/data-items-2022-to-2023) – The dataset provides demographic information about the students for example: Gender, Ethnicity, Age, Language, etc.
+**School Census Dataset** - Provides demographic information about students, for example: Gender, Ethnicity, Age and Language, as well as other features such as whether the student receives Free School Meals (FSM) or has Special Educational Needs (SEN) - [School Census_Schema](https://www.gov.uk/guidance/complete-the-school-census/data-items-2022-to-2023).

-3. [Key-Stage 4 Attainment](https://explore-education-statistics.service.gov.uk/find-statistics/key-stage-4-destination-measures/2019-20#releaseHeadlines-charts) – Provides information related to student’s grades, eligibility for Free School Meals and Income deprivation index.
+**KS4 Dataset** - Provides information related to student’s grades, eligibility for Free School Meals and Income deprivation index - [KS4_Schema](https://explore-education-statistics.service.gov.uk/find-statistics/key-stage-4-destination-measures/2019-20#releaseHeadlines-charts).

-4. [Attendance Data](https://www.gov.uk/guidance/complete-the-school-census/data-items-2022-to-2023) – Stores records of students’ termly sessions, absences, and reasons for absences.
+**Attendance Dataset** - Provides data on the attendance of students along with features like termly sessions, absences, and reasons for absences (exclusions, late entry, etc) – [Attendance_Schema](https://www.gov.uk/guidance/complete-the-school-census/data-items-2022-to-2023).

-5. School Information – Provides details on school areas, postcodes, and school names.
+School Information Dataset - Provides details on school areas, postcodes, and school names.

 ### Methods

+Two pipelines were developed for the project, to prepare the data, and to manage the modelling process.
+A Python package called [Data Version Control(https://dvc.org/doc/api-reference) was used to develop the modelling pipeline, which provides a simple mechanism to reproduce the project outputs using different datasets.

+The diagram below provides a simple overview of the end-to-end pipeline:

 For a detailed description please refer to the methodology documentation.